MaSe69/dssb/md/10_Misc/python_annotations.md

 From there, we could replace the strings with variables, following the path of a typical tutorial.

 A first hurdle might be to change a string, because strings are immutable.
-I often need to convert "202101" to "2021-01".
+Common  workaround for immutable Strings: New string composed of parts of old string.
+I often need to convert different date formats, e.g. convert "202101" to "2021-01".
 This is can be done using slicing in this way:

 >
     myStringNew = myString[:4] + "-" + myString[4:6]

+As Strings are immutable, this also does not work:
+>
+    language[1] = "C"

+In Python, "String concatenation can simply be done with a plus ( + ) sign.

+>
+    stringConcat = "Language: "  + language[1:]
+    print(stringConcat)

 ## Float and Integer